 But this time around, my list mostly consists of products that are even smaller than that.
 When it comes to the amount of noise a device can produce, smaller is always better.
 Of course, sometimes, even the smallest fans can become unusually noisy.
 Before I wrap up my reviews, I’ll take a moment to talk about how you can silence the noisy desk fans you already own.

 When I started looking for quiet desk fans to review, I noticed that some companies kept popping up.
 As I have previously mentioned, I already have an article about one of them — Dyson.
 But sadly, I haven’t given the same amount of attention to others.
-To remedy that, I’ve decided to do an in-depth review of three companies, and three products from lesser-known competitors.
+To remedy that, I’ve decided to do an in-depth review of the best products from some main brands and a few from lesser-known competitors.

 1. Honeywell HT-900 Turboforce Air Circulator Fan